Real Madrid want Haaland in 2024 - Sunday's gossip

-Transfer rumours: Haaland, Sterling, De Jong, Eriksen, Salah, Jones, Zinchenko
+Transfer rumours: Haaland, Sterling, Dembele, De Jong, Eriksen, Salah, Jones, Zinchenko

 Last updated on .From the section Gossip